waynegramlich/ezcad3/README.md

 * *Place* is used to represent a *Part* placement in a sub-assembly.

-Each EZCAD class method will validates that its arguments types are correct.
+Each EZCAD class method validates that its arguments types are correct.
 (If you have ever heard of the "duck typing" design pattern, EZCAD most definitely does **not** use that particular programming religion.)

 The CAM (Computer Aided Manufacture) portion is based on the following classes: